Kroger overcharges customers for items marked as being on sale, Consumer Reports finds

 Kroger took issue with the findings, saying the investigation greatly overstates the pricing issues.

-The "characterization of widespread pricing concerns is patently false," a Kroger spokesperson said in an email to CBS MoneyWatch, adding that the errors cited by the investigators were nominal and represented only a "few dozen examples across several years out of billions of customer transactions annually."
+The "characterization of widespread pricing concerns is patently false," a Kroger spokesperson said in an email to CBS MoneyWatch, adding that the errors cited by the investigators represented only a "few dozen examples across several years out of billions of customer transactions annually."

 Although Consumer Price Index data shows the rate of inflation and grocery prices eased last month, Americans continue to face higher costs for household goods.